LDAC, AptXHD, HWA. All fancy high transmitting rate codecs and supporting hardware that has sprouted since 2017.

 The UAT codec newly developed by HiBy transmits a maximum 1.2Mbps (LDAC is maxed at 990 kbps) audio signals from an Android Phone/Device to the W5 delivering 20%+ more signal content with up to 192kHz sampling frequency (normally below 96kHz).

 Based on the CSR8675 Bluetooth 5.0 chipset, HiBy has further pushed wireless transmission’s boundaries.
-This allows studio quality tracks to be replayed at a higher rate than ever before, a big leap on paper!
+This allows studio-quality tracks to be replayed at a higher rate than ever before, a big leap on paper!

 With an up-to-date ESS SABRE ES9218P DAC onboard boosting 1.6Vrms output we are expecting decent power from the W5’s output.
 While enhanced bit rate is definitely welcomed, we have to take compression, connection stability, tuning, and quality of the amping stage into account.
 Amping is still an important part of the equation.

-The W5 comes in a clear PVC packaging with the receiver unit displayed.
+The W5 comes in clear PVC packaging with the receiver unit displayed.
 Inside, you will find the receiver unit with a dual-tone pebble stone design and a glossy semi-transparent plastic top with a ring shape LED indicator below.

 The other side of the receiver body is made from stainless steel in a subtle brushed finish.
-You also get a charging cradle and the corresponding charging cable with USB-C connector and a user manual.
+You also get a charging cradle and the corresponding charging cable with a USB-C connector and a user manual.

 The design looks very sleek and simple with a clip underneath which you can remove.
 A charging cradle tags along with indicators showing how much power is left much like a power bank dedicated for the W5.

 You may find the cradle lid a bit tight in the beginning but it will loosen up after some time.
-The combo is easy to carry around and even take the receiver for a jog without feeling too much additional weight.
+The combo is easy to carry around and even takes the receiver for a jog without feeling too much additional weight.

 To power on the device, you have to press and hold the upper area of the black side until the unit vibrates.
 It is advertised with haptic feedback and a clean interface however, I am not a fan of the touch controls.
 Physical volume buttons will still be handier when using gloves for example.

 It is still easy to adapt to the control functions on W5, in occasions like taking a phone call you just need to press the touch-sensitive button or hold it to reject the call.
-The lack of buttons does make the W5 look futuristic and cooler than most Bluetooth device in the market.
+The lack of buttons does make the W5 look futuristic and cooler than most Bluetooth devices in the market.